 Chirashizushi: “scattered sushi”.
 Chirashi is a type of sushi served in a bowl with sushi rice and covered with various toppings called “gu“.
 Usually, it is finished with 9 toppings.
 This dish is very popular in Japanese homes because it is simple to make and there is no one set recipe for it making it ideal for using up leftovers.
 And surprisingly, the most common types of Chirashi consumed in Japan are actually made with other ingredients but fish.

 Nigirizushi: “hand-pressed sushi”, also called “two kinds sushi”.
-It’s one of the simplest types of sushi, made of a hand formed rectangle of sushi rice with a swipe of wasabi on top, finished with topping or Neta (seafood, such as eel, tuna, salmon, shad, haddock, shrimp or octopus.).
+It’s one of the simplest types of sushi, made of a hand formed rectangle of sushi rice with a swipe of wasabi on top, finished with a topping or Neta (seafood, such as eel, tuna, salmon, shad, haddock, shrimp or octopus.).
 Since the fish is served raw and displayed on top, the chefs have to select the highest quality fish.
 This is to ensure that the sushi is healthy, safe and aesthetically pleasing.

-Makizushi: “rolled sushi” is usually wrapped in seaweed (Nori), and sometimes in a thin omelette, soy paper, cucumber, or shsiso (perilla) leaves.
+Makizushi: “rolled sushi” is usually wrapped in seaweed (Nori), and sometimes in a thin omelet, soy paper, cucumber, or shsiso (perilla) leaves.
 Rolled sushi is, perhaps, one of the most popular sushi presentations in the Western world.

 Oshizushi: “pressed sushi”.
 It is also known as hako-sushi which means “box sushi”.
 The box is traditionally made from wood, but nowadays often made from plastic.
 The wooden or plastic mold, called oshibako is used to make this form of sushi.
-The bottom of the oshibako is lined with topping which are covered with sushi rice and then the lid of the mold is pressed down to create a firm, rectangular box.
+The bottom of the oshibako is lined with topping which is covered with sushi rice and then the lid of the mold is pressed down to create a firm, rectangular box.
 It is then cut into squares or rectangles before serving.
-You may find a variant to its form called oshizushihako that has half cylindrical shapes cut from the thicker top and bottom parts so that the sushi is pressed in a cylindrical shape.
+You may find a variant to its form called oshizushihako that has half cylindrical shapes cut from the thicker top and bottom parts so that the sushi is pressed into a cylindrical shape.

 Sakura Hibachi & Sushi: enjoy sushi in a great ambient